 To read or download the document in full click this link: UCA Vision Statement post-COVID-19

 Resources for Mentally and Emotionally Challenging Times

-Some people are doing well in themselves, others are struggling, and others still feel like they are on an emotional and mental roller coaster.
+As we slowly recover from our time in lockdown some people are doing well in themselves, others are struggling, and others still feel like they are on an emotional and mental roller coaster.
 It is hard to make decisions, be productive and connect with others when our nervous systems are anxious and struggling in regular times – it is especially hard during times of crisis.
 The following resources may provide some pastoral (not counselling) support for folk during this difficult time – for themselves, or as they recognise the signs in others.